respawn-app/FlowMVI/docs/faq.md

 You usually don't want to reuse your actions and intents because they are specific to a given screen or flow.
 That makes your logic simpler, and the rest can be easily moved to your repository layer, use cases or just plain top-level functions.
 This is where this library is opinionated, and where one of its main advantages - simplicity, comes from.
-Everything you want to achieve by composing store element can also be achieved using plugins or child/parent stores.
+Everything you want to achieve with inheritance can already be achieved using plugins or child/parent stores.
 For example, if you still want a reducer object and a plugin for it, all you have to do is:

 ```kotlin